Umi4Life/NAGEKI-3.33/README.md

 Start torquing everything into place.
 Spur gear for the potentiometer should be added around this point.
 If your pot shaft is star-shaped then use ` Spur Gear (12 teeth) knurled.stl` from this repo instead.
 ![lever5](pic/lever/lever-assembly-5.jpg)
-5. Stop torquing when the lever stays on the exact center of the base.
+6. Stop torquing when the lever stays on the exact center of the base.
 Tightens the nut at the back of the lever into it.
 It's highly recommended to cover the end of the shaft with a washer and a nylock too, to lock it in place and keep it from slipping off
-6. Add both clamps into the assembly.
+7. Add both clamps into the assembly.
 Again, you might want to sand the clamp surface down for smoother lever.
 ### Abi
 Files are pinned in `#ongeki` channel in Cons&Stuff server
-I did not use this lever design on my controller because the materials are too difficult to source, but I did upload my own f3d design for coil coupler so that it would fit in controller case, and you can mess with the setting to have its diameter match your coil.
+I did not use this lever design on my controller because the parts are too difficult to source, but I did upload my own f3d design for coil coupler so that it would fit in controller case, and you can mess with the setting to have its diameter match your coil.